aliyun/terraform-provider-alicloud/website/docs/r/edas_k8s_cluster.html.markdown

 # alicloud\_edas\_k8s\_cluster

 Provides an EDAS K8s cluster resource.
+For information about EDAS K8s Cluster and how to use it, see[What is EDAS K8s Cluster](https://www.alibabacloud.com/help/en/doc-detail/85108.htm).

 -> **NOTE:** Available in 1.92.0+